 The HIT's portfolio is internally managed and has no advisory contract with an investment adviser.
-Management of the HIT's portfolio is conducted by the Investment Management Team and the Portfolio Management Committee.
-The Investment Management Team is responsible for the day-to-day operations of the HIT's portfolio, including managing the portfolio to maintain a risk profile similar to the Bloomberg Barclays U.S. Aggregate Bond Index.
-The Portfolio Management Committee, composed of senior HIT staff, sets the HIT's portfolio management strategy and oversees the work of the Investment Management Team.
+Management of the HIT's portfolio is conducted by the Portfolio Management Team and by the Portfolio Management Committee, comprised of senior executive managers.
+The Portfolio Management Team is responsible for the day-to-day operations of the HIT's portfolio, including managing the portfolio to maintain a risk profile similar to the Bloomberg Aggregate.
+The Portfolio Management Committee sets the HIT's portfolio management strategy and oversees the work of the Portfolio Management Team.